This post will show you if it is ok for your dog to eat guava including guava skin, paste, leaves, juice, and jelly.

 Dogs can eat different types of guava including Thai guava, red guava, pineapple guava, Mexican white guava, apple guava and ripe guava.
 However, as mentioned, dogs should not be eating large amounts of guava and the exotic fruit should be a very small part of your dog’s diet.

 Your dog actually needs nothing but clean, fresh water to drink.
 That is the healthiest thing you can give them.
 It does the best job keeping them hydrated and helping their bodies filter out waste.
 While drinking guava juice won’t hurt your dog unless they are allergic or you give them too much, it is probably not the best choice for them as a beverage.

 Seeds are problematic for people, so they are also problematic for dogs.
-One, it’s easy to choke on a seed if it happens to go down the wrong pipe.
+First, guava seeds are a choking hazard to dogs due to the small pieces.
+It’s easy to choke on a seed if it happens to go down the wrong pipe.
 Two, seeds have been known to get trapped in your gastrointestinal system and cause infection and other issues.
 Third and most importantly, many fruit seeds contain cyanide, a quick-acting and often deadly chemical, so feeding guava seeds to your dog is not recommended.

 What happens if a dog has guava?